 Deploying workloads into the cloud tends to quickly incorporate complex sets of microservices and serverless functions in fluid architectures that change every few minutes or seconds, creating a constantly changing security environment with thousands of pieces of compute across hundreds of roles.
 This complexity in identity and data access leaves your organization at risk.
 By reducing it, your organization can better manage its resources whether it is people, processes, policies, or compute.
 Sonrai Dig can decode permissions and activity of roles and identities so your organization may track permissions and monitor activity of all of these identities as they create roles, assume roles, and gain access to your data.

-Handling student information and other sensitive data in education is strictly regulated and must be adhered to and reported.
+Handling student information and other sensitive data in education is strictly regulated, and must be adhered to and reported.
 With automated tools and reporting, Sonrai Dig allows you to monitor compliance, giving continuous assurance that your organization is in compliance with regulations and standards.
 This minimizes risks that could lead to a data breach - and the chance that human error could lead to a gap in compliance.

 Sonrai Dig gives your education organization a cloud platform posture and comes with out-of-the box compliance frameworks.
-Security groups with internet access or exposed ports, public buckets, encryption and audit state, access key rotation, and weak ciphers are examples of the 100s of controls that are continuously monitored.
+Security groups with internet access or exposed ports, public buckets, encryption and audit state, access key rotation, and weak ciphers are examples of the hundreds of controls that are continuously monitored.

 There are many benefits to using AWS, but how do you manage security, compliance, and access risk within the AWS environment?
 Ignoring security gaps and relying on a single vendor dramatically increases risk, but with many cloud and security teams being asked to reduce costs in the challenging economic climate, taking a single vendor approach can be tempting.
 Watch this webinar to learn strategies to mitigate these risks.